Building a Collaborative Culture with a Remote Team

 Thousands of companies and workers have proven that work really can get done from anywhere.
 The real concern that most employers have is, “How do we foster a strong, positive, happy, collaborative culture when team members work hundreds, if not thousands, of miles apart?”

-Seven Ways to Foster a Creative, Productive, and Collaborative Culture, Remotely
+9 Ways to Foster a Creative, Productive, and Collaborative Culture, Remotely

-1. Hire the right people.
+1. Hire the Right People

-For a company with remote workers, the “right” people are likely to be those who want or need to work from home, who really know how to work as a team and like doing so, and who are willing to help their team members—even if it doesn’t directly benefit them or their department.
+For a company with remote workers, the “right” people are likely those who want or need to work from home, who really know how to work as a team and like doing so, and who are willing to help their team members—even if it doesn’t directly benefit them or their department.

 Once you’ve hired your superstar remote worker, it’s essential to have a comprehensive, in-depth onboarding process.
 Onboarding introduces new hires to the social and performance aspects of their jobs and provides opportunities for them to learn what’s required in order to function effectively within your organization.
 Onboarding sets them up for success, makes them feel welcomed, and better prepares them for their new job.

-3. Invest in technology.
+3. Invest in Technology

-5. Promote professional development.
+5. Promote Professional Development

 Investing in the personal and professional growth of your employees is critical if you want to cultivate a culture of continuous learners, forward-thinkers, and motivated leaders who know how to inspire others to reach lofty goals.

-6. Be transparent.
+6. Be Transparent

 When company leadership is transparent, credible, respectful, and fair, it fosters a culture of trust.
 And the more trust team members have in their coworkers, managers, and company leadership, the more empowered they’ll feel to be open and honest about their work and areas where the company can improve.

-7. Create a culture deck.
+7. Create a Culture Deck

-By Emily Tetto | September 15, 2015 | Categories: Remote Management
+By Emily Tetto | April 11, 2022 | Categories: Remote Management